exaFLOPsDenny/ESM3081/my_note/lec5_2.md

 - Strengths of SVM
-    - Perform well on variety
+    - Perform well on variety (One of the best before NN)
     - Complex decision boundaries even with few features
 - Weaknesses of SVM
     - Poor scalability